3.6 Integration of young people in the labour market

 The municipal youth measure must clarify whether the unemployed person has a vocational education and is ready for a regular job or whether he/she has to participate in activation measures.

-An instruction to begin education (uddannelsespålæg) and a social assistance benefit (uddannelseshjælp/Education benefit) were introduced for persons under the age 30 without vocational education.
+An instruction to begin education (uddannelsespålæg) and a social assistance benefit (uddannelseshjælp/Education benefit) were introduced for persons under the age of 30 without vocational education.
 The benefit is the same amount as the state educational grant (SU).

 The group of unemployed persons under the age of 30 without vocational education are divided into three groups in order to be able to design a tailor-made meaningful effort towards the young people and thereby ensure that young people with serious challenges – social, personal, and physical – are met with the right support and help towards education.

-• The group of young unemployed persons who are clearly ready for an education should begin an education as soon as possible, and they are urged to try to provide for themselves until they begin an education.
+- The group of young unemployed persons who are clearly ready for an education should begin an education as soon as possible, and they are urged to try to provide for themselves until they begin an education.
 Alternatively, they can perform a usefulness initiative (nytteindsats).

-• For young unemployed persons who are ready for education within a year, the way towards education may include: the upgrading of skills and qualifications, short traineeships in educational centres, mentoring, and practical work training in enterprises.
+- For young unemployed persons who are ready for education within a year, the way towards education may include the upgrading of skills and qualifications, short traineeships in educational centres, mentoring, and practical work training in enterprises.

 The reform includes a strong focus on the basic reading, writing, and arithmetic skills of young people without an education that are necessary for education and employment.
-The job centre is obliged to test unemployed young people for difficulties in this matter and afterwards begin the necessary efforts towards upgrading the basic skills in reading, writing, and arithmetic until a level of skills matching the level after finishing primary school is obtained.
+The job centre is obliged to test unemployed young people for difficulties in this matter and then begin the necessary efforts towards upgrading their basic skills in reading, writing, and arithmetic until a level of skills matching the level after finishing primary school is obtained.

 Early retirement benefits for young people in Denmark

 Those aged 15–17 years are obliged to be in education, employment, or another activity in accordance with their personal education plan (see section 3.4).
 The aim is that those aged 15–17 years will complete vocational or upper secondary education or gain a foothold in the labour market.
 When a young person leaves primary and lower secondary education to begin vocational or general upper secondary education, the municipal youth measure must assess whether the young person in question possesses the necessary educational, personal, and social skills to begin general or vocational upper secondary education.
-In the case of young people who are assessed as not yet being ready to move onto further education, the municipality must provide training or any other assistance needed in order to help them achieve a positive assessment in this regard.
+In the case of young people who are assessed as not yet being ready to move on to further education, the municipality must provide training or any other assistance needed in order to help them achieve a positive assessment in this regard.

 The municipal youth guidance units (Kommunal Ungeindsats) provide guidance services for young people up to the age of 25, focusing in particular on the transition from compulsory to upper secondary education or to the labour market.

-The link with the national youth guarantee (YG) scheme
+The link with the National Youth Guarantee (YG) scheme

 Although the term ‘youth guarantee’ is not commonly used in Denmark, Denmark has a well-established range of policy measures focusing on young people.

-Insured young people on unemployment benefit are entitled to receive an offer of activation after six months of unemployment at the latest.
+Insured young people on unemployment benefits are entitled to receive an offer of activation after six months of unemployment at the latest.
 Uninsured young people on cash benefits are entitled to receive an offer of activation within one month of unemployment and subsequently every four months.

 The implementation of the Youth Guarantee in Denmark is a partnership approach, with inputs from job centres, municipalities, education institutions, municipal youth guidance units, unemployment insurance funds, social partners, and others.